 Q: Should I always start a paragraph with a topic sentence?

 A: While recommended, it's not mandatory.
 Sometimes, the topic sentence can be implied or placed later in the paragraph for stylistic effect.
-However, ensure the main idea is clear to the reader.
+On the flip side, ensure the main idea is clear to the reader.

 Conclusion

 Now that you understand the nuances of paragraph length, put your knowledge into practice!
-Review a piece of your own writing and analyze the structure of your paragraphs.
-Are they too short, too long, or just right?
-Experiment with different sentence arrangements and paragraph breaks to see how they impact the clarity and flow of your writing.
+Now, review a piece of your own writing and analyze the structure of your paragraphs.
+Practically speaking, are they too short, too long, or just right?
+On top of that, experiment with different sentence arrangements and paragraph breaks to see how they impact the clarity and flow of your writing.
 Share your insights and questions in the comments below, and let's continue the conversation about crafting effective paragraphs together!